Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Results

 We further investigate star formation activity and quenching in the two models by comparing the fraction of quenched galaxies as a function of both stellar and halo mass (Fig.~\ref{fig:nquenched}).
-For this work, we consider a galaxy to be star forming when $\log(sSFR) > -11$ and to be quenched when $\log(sSFR) < -11$.
-Overall, the qualitative agreement between the SAM and TNG in the quenched fraction is quite good.
-Both models show very low quenched fractions below a transition mass of $m_* \sim 10^{10} \msun$ or $\mvir \sim 10^{11.7} \msun$, with TNG however predicting somewhat higher quenched fractions in the very lowest mass galaxies/halos than the SAM.
+For this work, we consider a galaxy to be star forming when its specific star formation rate (sSFR), defined as sSFR = SFR / m$_*$, satisfies the condition sSFR$ > 10^{-11} $yr$^{-1}$ and to be quenched when sSFR$ < 10^{-11} $yr$^{-1}$.
+Overall, the qualitative agreement between the SAM and TNG in the quenched fraction is quite good Although there is a 20\% discrepancy between the SAM and TNG where $\mvir < 10^{11} \msun$, the two models have a very similar quenched fraction nearly on top of each other until beginning to diverge at $\mvir \sim 10^{12.3} \msun$.
+The two still follow a consistent trend, diverging at most by 10\% until $\mvir \sim 10^{12.3} \msun$ where TNG experiences a sharp drop in its fraction, agreeing again for high mass halos where $\mvir \sim 10^{14} \msun$. $f_{quenched}$ as a function of stellar mass shows a similar story - agreement within 15\% where $m_{*} \sim 10^{11} \msun$ where there is a drop in the TNG fraction until the two models converge again where $m_{*} \sim 10^{11.8} \msun$ Both models show very low quenched fractions below a transition mass of $m_* \sim 10^{10} \msun$ or $\mvir \sim 10^{11.7} \msun$, with TNG however predicting somewhat higher quenched fractions in the very lowest mass galaxies/halos than the SAM.
 These may be splashback halos, halos that became stripped of their gas by passing through a larger halo, but are currently considered central galaxies.
 The SAM cannot accurately track splashback halos, so such halos would be considered satellite galaxies.
+Alternatively, these galaxies could be affected by other environmental effects that are not included in the SAM.

-Both models show a rapid increase in quenched fraction at around the same stellar mass or halo mass, and plateau at a quenched fraction of around 90\%.
+Both models show a rapid increase in quenched fraction at around the same stellar mass $(m_* \sim 10^{10} \msun$) or halo mass $(\mvir \sim 10^{12} \msun$), and plateau at a quenched fraction of around 90\%.
 TNG shows a dip in the quenched fraction at around galaxy stellar masses of $10^{11.5} \msun$ or halo masses of $10^{13}-10^{14} \msun$.
 This feature has been seen in other studies \citep[e.g.][]{ayromlou:2021}, and likely is related to the critical BH mass that triggers the onset of the kinetic mode of AGN feedback \citep[see][for details]{weinberger:2017}.
 Comparing these results with those seen in Fig.~\ref{fig:sSFR-v-mhalo}, it is interesting that although there is little correlation between whether an individual halo is quenched or star forming in the SAM and TNG, nonetheless, the statistical properties of the population are quite similar.

 We continue our investigation in Fig.~\ref{fig:fhot-fraction} by analyzing the circumgalactic medium (CGM) and by comparing the hot gas mass $m_{\rm hot}$.
 We compute $m_{\rm hot}$ in TNG as